-At the end of the income-driven repayment plan, your remaining loan balance is forgiven.
-That’s a significant draw, though keep in mind that you’ll need to make payments for 20 or 25 years on these plans.
+Your remaining loan balance is forgiven at the end of the income-driven repayment plan.
+But keep in mind that you’ll need to make payments for 20 or 25 years on these plans.
 Because of this, you’ll be in debt longer than if you stick with the standard repayment plan.

 Other federal repayment plans

-In addition to the standard repayment plan, the federal government offers extended and graduated repayment plans, which will also result in lower monthly payments than the standard plan.
-To qualify for these plans, you’ll need to consolidate your FFEL loans.
+In addition to the standard repayment plan, the federal government offers extended and graduated repayment plans.
+These result in lower monthly payments than the standard plan.
+Qualifying these plans requires consolidating your FFEL loans.

-The main difference between these plans and an income-driven repayment plan is that there is no loan forgiveness once the term has been completed.
-This often results in borrowers paying the most interest under one of these plans.
+The main difference between these plans and an income-driven repayment plan is that there is no loan forgiveness at the term’s end.
+Also, borrowers often pay more interest under these plans.

-The downside of refinancing is that you’ll lose access to income-driven repayment plans and federal forbearance options, since you will need to refinance with a private lender.
+The downside of refinancing is that you’ll lose access to income-driven repayment plans and federal forbearance options.
+That’s because you will need to refinance with a private lender.
 Weigh the pros and cons and see which option fits your current financial situation.